ShaneKavinda/CustomerOrderWebAPI/README.md

 ## API Endpoints

-POST /api/customers - Create a new customer record.
+- POST /api/customers - Create a new customer record.
-GET /api/customers - Retrieve all customers.
+- GET /api/customers - Retrieve all customers.
-GET /api/customers/{id} - Retrieve a customer by ID.
-POST /api/customers/{id} - Update a customer by ID.
+- POST /api/customers/Edit - Update a customer by ID.
-DELETE /api/customers/{id} - Delete a customer by ID.
+- DELETE /api/customers/Delete - Delete a customer by ID.
-GET /api/customers/{id}/active-orders - Retrieve active orders for a customer by ID.
+- GET /api/customers/{customerId}/active-orders - Retrieve active orders for a customer by ID.

 ## Usage